itteco/iframely-wordpress/iframely/readme.txt

-=== Iframely Responsive Embeds ===
+=== Iframely - rich media embeds for 2000+ publishers ===
 Contributors: psergeev, ivanp
-Tags: iframely, oembed, embed, responsive, video, amp, youtube, vimeo, instagram, gist, vine, gif, giphy, google maps, facebook, mu, streamable, gfycat, vidme, Reddit, Tableau, spotify, prezi, apester, qzzr, tidal, mlb, Requires at least: 3.5.1
+Tags: iframely, oembed, embed, embed code, responsive, video, amp, youtube, vimeo, instagram, gist, gif, giphy, google maps, facebook, mu, streamable, gfycat, vidme, Reddit, Tableau, spotify, prezi, apester, qzzr, tidal, mlb, media
+Requires at least: 3.5.1
-Tested up to: 4.9.8
+Tested up to: 5.2.3
 Stable tag: trunk
 License: MIT

-Iframely extends WordPress default embeds and adds over 2000 more providers and cards as URL previews for the rest of the Web.
+Iframely extends WordPress default rich media embeds and adds support of over 2000 more providers and cards as URL previews for the rest of the Web.
 Provides responsive embed codes, works with AMP.
-Powered by Iframely cloud service.
+Powered by Iframely cloud service and requires an account with us.

 == Description ==

 [Iframely](https://iframely.com?from=wp) extends WordPress default embeds and adds over 2000 more providers and cards as URL previews for the rest of the Web.
 Provides responsive embed codes, works with AMP.
-Powered by Iframely cloud service.

 Just like default WordPress embeds, Iframely will detect URLs in your posts and replace it with responsive embed codes.
 Supports all usual suspects such as YouTube, Vimeo, Instagram, Facebook, Giphy, GfyCat, Imgur, Google +, GitHub Gists, Storify, SlideShare, Streamable, Vidme, Reddit, Dailymotion, Spotify, Tableau, Prezi, Apester, QZZR, Tidal, MLB.
 Well over two thousand of providers and keeps growing.